 Mr. Jan Pensaert is the founder and CEO/CIO of Valiance Advisors LLP, a specialist investment business with offices in London and Guernsey, formed in 2008.
 From 2003 to 2007, he was CEO of La Fayette Investment Management, a leading fund of hedge funds, where he was responsible for the overall business management of the firm, as well as second member of the investment committee.
-Prior to La Fayette, Mr. Pensaert was responsible for the Europeanbased investment management and research activities of the Permal Group (assets under management of \$10 billion at the time) from 2001-2003.
+Prior to La Fayette, Mr. Pensaert was responsible for the European-based investment management and research activities of the Permal Group (assets under management of \$10 billion at the time) from 2001-2003.
 Prior to that, he was active at Lazard in Corporate Finance M&A, where he advised on transactions with a total value of more than \$40 billion.
-He holds a BA in Business Economics from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Aix-Marseille.
+He holds a BA in Business Economics from the University of Gent, Belgium, and a Masters in Banking & Finance from the University of Aix-Marseille.

 Lieve Verplancke MD a Belgian national, began her career in 1984 with The Beecham Group (now part of GlaxoSmithKline), and has since held key management positions with Merck & Co., as well as Bristol-Myers Squibb, where she served as Managing Director, leading their Belgian/GDL subsidiary, until 2012.
 Ms. Verplancke has also served as a Board Member for Brussels-based Europe Hospitals; the Imelda Hospital in Bonheiden; and the Euronext fund, Quest for Growth and Materialise.
 She is also the Founder and Managing Director of Qaly@Beersel, an elderly care center in Belgium.
 In addition to being a medical doctor (MD - KULeuven University), Ms. Verplancke holds a postgraduate degree in Economics and an MBA from the University of Antwerp.
-She has also completed courses at INSEAD, CEDEP, Columbia University and the Vlerick Business School, and is a certified Executive Coach (PCC).
+She has also completed courses at INSEAD, CEDEP, Co-lumbia University and the Vlerick Business School, and is a certified Executive Coach (PCC).

-Hilde Windels is an executive director of Biocartis, has 20 years of experience in the biotechnology sector with a track record of building and structuring organizations, fundraising, M&A, public capital markets and corporate strategies.
+Hilde Windels is the CEO of Mycartis and has 20 years of experience in the biotechnology sector with a track record of building and structuring organizations, fundraising, M&A, public capital markets and corporate strategies.
 At Biocartis, she was CEO ad interim and Deputy CEO from September 2015 until September 2017 and CFO from 2011 until September 2015.
 Previously, Mrs. Windels worked as independent CFO for several private biotech companies and from 1999 to 2008 she was CFO of Devgen.
-Currently, Mrs. Windels also serves as a board member at EryTech, Ablynx and Biocartis.
+Currently, Mrs. Windels also serves as a board member at EryTech, Celyad and Biocartis.
 In the past, she also served on the boards of Devgen, MDxHealth and FlandersBio.
 Mrs. Windels holds a Masters in Economics from the University of Leuven, Belgium.